 If your lungs are busy cleaning out dust, then your immune system won’t be working at full capacity.
 Your body won’t be as prepared to fight off the seasonal flu, RSV, and other respiratory illnesses.

-Maintenance Destroys Mold, Dust, and Other Hazards
+HVAC Maintenance Destroys Mold, Dust, and Other Hazards

 Mold, mildew, and dust all contribute to why we are more susceptible to fall and winter diseases.
 So, how do you face this problem head-on?